Analogs of Bol operators on superstrings: Introduction

-For \textit{differential} operators, J.~Bernstein \cite{BL} further reformulated Veblen's problem as a purely algebraic problem meaningful over any ground field $\Kee$.
-Thus interpreted, Rudakov's solution of Veblen's problem is reviewed in \cite{GLS} for several types of unary ($k=1$) operators: invariant under arbitrary diffeomorphisms, or under diffeomorphisms preserving either a~volume element, or a~symplectic form, or a~contact structure.
+For \textit{differential} operators, J.~Bernstein \cite{BL} further reformulated Veblen's problem as a~ purely algebraic problem meaningful over any ground field $\Kee$.
+Thus interpreted, Rudakov's solution (see \cite{R1, R2}) of Veblen's problem is reviewed in \cite{GLS1} for several types of unary ($k=1$) operators: invariant under arbitrary diffeomorphisms, or under diffeomorphisms preserving either a~volume element, or a~symplectic form, or a~contact structure.

 Being purely algebraic and local (hence, $\cM$ is, actually, any open domain) Veblen's problem can be reformulated as follows and its generalization for supermanifolds and passage to ground fields of characteristic $p>0$ are immediate.
-The answers, however, are not that easy to obtain, and there are many new operators to be discovered: for unary operators in the super case over $\Cee$, see a~ review paper \cite{GLS}; for modular cases and $\dim\cM=1$, see \cite{BouL}.
-(In presence of even indeterminates on a supermanifold, the integral is an example of \textit{non-differential} invariant operator from the space of densities with compact support to the space of functions; for just one more known example of \textit{non-differential} invariant operator, first discovered by A.A.~Kirillov only by its symbol, see~ \cite{IM}.)
+The answers, however, are not that easy to obtain, and there are many new operators to be discovered: for unary operators in the super case over $\Cee$, see \cite{GLS1}; for modular cases and $\dim\cM=1$, see \cite{BouL}.

+Observe that in presence of even indeterminates on a~ supermanifold on which functions with compact support or of fast decay at infinity are considered, the integral is an example of \textit{non-differential} invariant operator from the space of densities with compact support to the space of functions; for just one more known example of \textit{non-differential} invariant operator, first discovered by A.A.~Kirillov only by its symbol, see~ \cite{Kinv,IM}.

-Let the ground field be $\Cee$.
+\textbf{Hereafter the ground field is $\Cee$}.
 Let $\cF$ be the algebra of functions (which in our case are polynomials or formal series).
 Denote the Lie algebra of vector fields by $\cL:=\fvect(m)=\fder\ \cF$.

 Let $\cL_0$ be the maximal subalgebra of finite codimension (for $\fvect(m|0)$ it consists of the vector fields that vanish at the origin).
 Define the Weisfeiler filtration

 by letting $\cL_{-1}$ be a~minimal $\cL_{0}$-invariant subspace strictly containing $\cL_{0}$; the other terms being defined by the following formula, where $i\geq 1$